owncloud/ocis/CONTRIBUTING.md

 ### Pull Requests

-All contributions to ownClouds projects use so called pull requests following the [Github PR workflow](https://guides.github.com/introduction/flow/).
+All contributions to ownClouds projects use so-called pull requests following the [GitHub PR workflow](https://guides.github.com/introduction/flow/).

 Please follow these steps to have your contribution considered by the maintainers: